Ginna (film)

-Ginna is an 2022 Indian Telugu-language action comedy film directed by Eeshaan Suryaah, and written by G. Nageswara Reddy and Kona Venkat.
-It is produced by Mohan Babu, AVA Entertainment and 24 Frames Factory.
+Ginna is a 2022 Indian Telugu-language horror comedy film directed by Eeshaan Suryaah, and written by G. Nageswara Reddy and Kona Venkat.
+It was produced by Mohan Babu, AVA Entertainment and 24 Frames Factory.
 The film stars Vishnu Manchu, Payal Rajput, Sunny Leone, Vennela Kishore, and Raghu Babu.
-The film score is composed by Anup Rubens.
+The music was composed by Anup Rubens.

 Principal photography began in April 2022 and the title Ginna was announced in June 2022.
-The movie was initially scheduled for 5 October release.
-However, due to post production delays, it was released on 21 October and received good response and reviews from the audience and critics.
+The movie was initially scheduled for an October 5 release.
+However, due to post-production delays, it was released on 21 October.

 Cast

 Music

-The soundtracks, score and music of the film is composed by Anup Rubens and choreography of each different song by Prabhu Deva, Prem Rakshith, and Ganesh Acharya.
+The soundtracks, score and music of the film is composed by Anup Rubens and choreography of each song by Prabhu Deva, Prem Rakshith, and Ganesh Acharya.
 Ginna's first song was sung by Vishnu's twin daughters Ariaana and Viviana making their singing debut.

 Production and release

 The film began its production in March 2022 in Hyderabad and Tirupati.
 The movie was released in Telugu, in addition to dubbed versions in Hindi, Tamil and Malayalam languages simultaneously on 21 October.